tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

 - **Define user accounts across all nodes in a pool.**

     You can now run a task under a user account that you define on the pool resource.
-Specify a user account via the **userAccounts** property in requests to Add Pool.
-The **userAccounts** property is returned in responses from Get Pool and List Pool.
+Define a user account via the new **userAccounts** property in requests to [Add Pool](~/docs-ref-autogen/batchservice/pool.json#Pool_Add).

     Once you define the user account, you can specify that user account for the **userIdentity** property in requests that add a task or a task collection.

 - **Request an authentication token from the Batch service to provide to a task when it runs.**

     The Batch service can now provide an authentication token to a task when it runs.
 The authentication token enables a task to issue requests related to the job to the Batch service, without the Batch account keys.
+The token is provided via the AZ_BATCH_AUTHENTICATION_TOKEN environment variable.

-Currently the authentication token supports operations on the job resource only.
+    Currently authentication tokens are supported for calling operations on the job resource only.
+The authentication token grants access to all operations on the job that contains the task.

-    To return the authentication token, specify the **authenticationTokenSettings** property in requests that add a task or a collection of tasks.
-The **authenticationTokenSettings** property is returned in responses that get information about a task or that list tasks.
+    To have the Batch service provide the authentication token, specify the new **authenticationTokenSettings** property, together with its **access** property, in requests to [Add Task](~/docs-ref-autogen/batchservice/task.json#Task_Add) or [Add Task Collection](~/docs-ref-autogen/batchservice/task.json#Task_AddCollection).

 - **Specify an action to take on a task's dependencies if the task fails.**

-    You can specify the **dependencyAction** property on requests that add a task or a task collection.
-The **dependencyAction** property is returned in responses that get information about a task or that list tasks.
+    You can now specify that dependent tasks proceed even if the task that they depend on fails.
+Set the new **dependencyAction** property of a task resource to *satisfy* to run dependent tasks even if the parent task fails.
+Alternately, set **dependencyAction** to *block* to block running of dependent tasks if the parent task fails.

+    Specify the **dependencyAction** property in requests to [Add Task](~/docs-ref-autogen/batchservice/task.json#Task_Add) or [Add Task Collection](~/docs-ref-autogen/batchservice/task.json#Task_AddCollection).

 - **Deploy nodes in the user's subscription using custom VHDs.**

     To deploy nodes in the user's subscription, you must specify when you create your Batch account that pools are to be provisioned in the user subscription, rather than in a subscription managed by the Batch service.
-Then when you add a pool to your Batch account, you can use the **osDisk** property to specify a reference to a disk image.
+Then use the **osDisk** property to specify a reference to a disk image in a request to [Add Pool](~/docs-ref-autogen/batchservice/pool.json#Pool_Add).

     > [!IMPORTANT]
     > When you create your Batch account, if you specify that pools are to be provisioned in the user subscription, then you must use Azure Active Directory-based authentication for all requests made through that account.